The Master Equation in a Bounded Domain with Absorption: Introduction

 where $D_mU$ and $\dm{U}$ are two derivatives, considered with respect to the measure variable $m$, whose precise definition will be given later.

-Furthermore, when we consider the limiting procedure by taking the number of agents $N$ to $+\infty$, the solution of the Nash system will converge to the solution of the Master equation, as proved by Cardaliguet, Delarue, Lasry and Lions in \cite{card} for the periodic setting ($\Omega = \mathbb{T}^d$).

-For the sake of completeness, let us underline that our formulation of \eqref{Master}, is typically referred to as \emph{First order Master Equation}, or \emph{Master Equation without common noise}, appearing when the dynamic of the generic player has the form \eqref{eq:sde1}.
-Besides, in the \emph{Second order Master Equation}, or \emph{Master Equation with common noise}, the dynamic of the generic player presents an additional Brownian term $dW_t$, common to all the players.
-In the latter case, the Master Equation presents other terms depending on $D_{mm}U$, a second order derivative of $U$ with respect to the measure, and the overall system difficulty significantly grows.
+In the literature, an equation like \eqref{Master} is often called the \emph{First order Master Equation}, or \emph{Master Equation without common noise}.
+This terminology reflects the fact that, in the underlying mean field model, the representative agent evolves according to the dynamics \eqref{eq:sde1}, where the stochastic term $dB_t$ accounts for an \emph{idiosyncratic noise}, that is, a source of randomness affecting each individual independently of the others.
+In contrast, when a common source of uncertainty $dW_t$, shared by all agents, is included in the dynamics, one obtains the so-called \emph{Second order Master Equation}, or \emph{Master Equation with common noise}, which involves additional second-order terms in the measure variable.

-After being introduced in \cite{LL-japan}, the Master Equation has been studied in many papers, almost always in the periodic case $\Omega=\mathbb{T}^d$, or in the whole space $\Omega=\R^d$.
-In \cite{Buck}, Buckdahn, Li, Peng proved the well-posedness of the first order Master equation without coupling terms, by means of probabilistic arguments, while Chassagneux, Crisan and Delarue, in \cite{28}, provided a first exhaustive existence and uniqueness result of solution, still without common noise.
-Moreover, Gangbo and Swiech, in \cite{nuova16}, gave a short time existence for the Master Equation in the presence of common noise.
+After being introduced in \cite{LL-japan}, the Master Equation has been studied in many papers, almost always in the periodic case $\Omega=\mathbb{T}^d$, or in the whole space $\Omega=\R^d$ (except for the already cited articles \cite{Ricciardi,Ricciardi3}).
+In \cite{Buck}, Buckdahn, Li, and Peng proved the well-posedness of the first-order Master equation without coupling terms by means of probabilistic arguments, while Chassagneux, Crisan, and Delarue, in \cite{28}, provided a first exhaustive existence and uniqueness result of solution, still without common noise.
+Moreover, Gangbo and Swiech, in \cite{nuova16}, gave a short-time existence for the Master Equation in the presence of common noise.

-The most relevant result was certainly given in \cite{card}, where Cardaliaguet, Delarue, Lasry and Lions proved the well posedness of the Master Equation, with and without common noise, in a periodic setting.
-As regards other boundary conditions, in \cite{Ricciardi}, Ricciardi proved existence and uniqueness results for the first order Master Equation with Neumann boundary conditions.
+The most relevant result was certainly given in \cite{card}, where Cardaliaguet, Delarue, Lasry, and Lions proved the well-posedness of the Master Equation, with and without common noise, in a periodic setting.